fastscape-lem/fastscapelib/doc/source/internals.md

 ### Supporting Other Languages

-Unlike for Python, 1st-class support for other language bindings is not planned at the moment in Fastscapelib.
+Unlike for Python, first-class support for other language bindings is not planned at the moment.

 It shouldn't be too hard doing it, though, at least for a few other languages popular in scientific computing.
 Like Xtensor-python for NumPy arrays,